Finture/Flowee-BPMS-Docs/content/user-guide/process-engine/expression-language/friendly-enough-expression-language.md

 The list of variable types that is supported by FEEL can be found in the <a href="{{< ref "/user-guide/dmn-engine/feel/type-handling.md" >}}">FEEL Engine Type Handling</a> page.

 ## Custom Functions
-Camunda 7 provides a wrapper for the FEEL Scala Engine to implement Custom Functions, which can be called in expressions and unary tests.
+Flowee BPMS provides a wrapper for the FEEL Scala Engine to implement Custom Functions, which can be called in expressions and unary tests.
 To learn more visit the <a href="{{< ref "/user-guide/dmn-engine/feel/custom-functions" >}}">FEEL Engine Custom Functions</a> page.